 You can create Tikkie payment requests from Salesforce through many different tools FinDock offers, such as the Payment Request Generator, Payment API or by using payment schedules.
 In each case, FinDock stores both a Tikkie QR (image and Base64 string) and a Tikkie URL for the request.
 Tikkie for FinDock also includes predefined rule sets to make reconciliation Guided Matching simple and right out of the box.

-Tikkie for FinDock has a minimum trasaction amount limit of 0.10€.
+Tikkie for FinDock has a minimum transaction amount of 0.10€.
+Lower amounts do not generate Tikkie payments, and resulting FinDock installment amounts are empty.

 There are several ways to create Tikkie payment references with FinDock.
 You can create single and recurring Tikkie Payment Requests, and in each case you always get both a generated URL and QR code.